Microscopic Mechanism of Anyon Superconductivity Emerging from Fractional Chern Insulators

 In fact, the topological criticality mechanism previously discussed for integer Chern states leads precisely to binding of electrons, as long as one is on the Chern insulator side of the transition~\cite{divic_anyonsuperconductivity_2024}.
 Our fractional quantum Hall examples extend this mechanism to anyons of the FCI.
 Because the mechanism relies only on repulsive interactions and does not invoke time-reversal symmetry, it provides a realistic route to superconductivity in strongly correlated Chern systems.

 One of the biggest surprises of our work is the numerical discovery of the semion crystal in simple Hubbard models at fractional filling.
-One may view this phase as a period-three electron CDW on which the residual spins form a chiral spin liquid, akin to the cluster-Mott physics proposed for 1T-TaS$_2$~\cite{LawLee2017}.
-Elucidating the properties and stability of such semion crystals in other fractional fillings and lattice geometries is an interesting direction.
+One may view this phase as a period-three electron CDW on which the residual spins form a chiral spin liquid, akin to the cluster-Mott physics proposed for 1T-TaS$_2$~\cite{LawLee2017}. {Finding a stable semion crystal in such a minimal model highlights it as a viable state even competing with conventional crystals and FQH states.} Elucidating the properties and stability of such semion crystals at other {fillings or in the absence of a moir\'e potential (i.e. the formation of a Wigner crystal supporting a CSL) is an interesting direction.}

 In future work, it will be essential to understand the effect of strong SU(2) symmetry breaking.
 In this context, an important step will be to study generalizations of our setting to higher Chern bands, which can smoothly connect to the SU(2) limit discussed in this work~\cite{RepellinPRR2020, LedwithPRL2022, DongPRR2023}.